multiversx/mx-chain-simulator-go/testing-suite/staking-v4/README.md

 # Testing suite using mvx python sdk and chain-simulator for staking-v4 feature

 ## Overview:
-- All tests are written based on scenarios from the testing plan that can be found [here](https://docs.google.com/spreadsheets/d/154IAPppvYBScPHYOVk696o7Izi4Ode9b7Lwk2iFt_p4/edit#gid=2043239020).
+- All tests are written based on scenarios from the internal testing plan.

 ## How to run: